strtmxyz/discord-evm-faucet/AWS_EC2_DEPLOYMENT_GUIDE.md

 - [ ] .env file has been configured
 - [ ] Discord Bot Token has been set
 - [ ] Ethereum provider has been configured
-- [ ] Systemd service has been created
+- [ ] PM2 has been installed and configured
-- [ ] Bot has been started and is running stably
+- [ ] Bot has been started with PM2 and is running stably
 - [ ] Security groups have been configured
 - [ ] Firewall has been enabled
 - [ ] Bot has been tested with /faucet command